berea-college-csc236/berea-college-csc236.github.io/index.md

     - Complete and submit [T18: Exploring Hashing](https://docs.google.com/document/d/1Rphbo_GvKvKquZtxsSYY__cTF4ZGO4uwNEcA70dN5e0)
     - Start and complete [T19: Hashing Functions and Collisions](https://docs.google.com/document/d/1LAYpzVOzkV2rSydtPBIJ14aQczKQHbne-F_YmyWpEkA).
   - **Outside of class**
     - Complete and submit [L7: Measure and Analyze Sorting Algorithms](https://docs.google.com/document/d/1jZIoUnnZqPYIHW-0dE1Vz-c21flle_659W7DFURkCxw) which has only a single milestone.
-It is due Monday, November 14.
+It is due Wednesday, November 16.
     - Complete and submit [A09: Codes and Teamwork](https://docs.google.com/document/d/1scfkIjI15XaE1W9O_lWpPv6ow0RdXd6Ue8UGGNuwULI) for Wednesday.
   - **Announcement**
     - We will have Homecoming events you can attand for extra credit or to drop quiz grades!
 There will be